 Other dogs biting:

-Wagging of the dog tail depicts either happiness or alarm of the danger.
+The wagging of the dog tail depicts either happiness or alarm of the danger.
 It may wag the tail in order to tell about the upcoming health issue.
 There are several myths about this.
-However, the vet often considers surgery for different wagging related injuries.
+However, the vet often considers surgery for different wagging-related injuries.

 Fracture or Dislocation:

-Fracture needs some time for treating.
+The fracture needs some time for treatment.
 Hence, the owner should provide good care to Newfoundland during the treatment time.
-One needs to take care of the dog posture during the treatment of the fracture.
+One needs to take care of the dog’s posture during the treatment of the fracture.

 Fleas indicate as one of the worst parasitic attacks on the dog.
 It is necessary to get rid of it.
 As Newfoundland dog has thicker coat then fleas can hide inside it quite easily.
 If you observe fleas in the fur then you should visit the vet.
 He will provide you with anti-parasitic medication for treating it.